0330 822 0505

 When it comes to taking out a mortgage, using a broker can be really helpful.
 A broker will have access to a wide range of deals from different lenders, and they’ll be able to match you with the one that’s right for your circumstances.
 They’ll also be able to help you compare different deals and negotiate with lenders on your behalf.

-If you get in touch we can arrange for a broker we work with to contact you straight away and discuss your requirements in more detail.
+If you contact us, we can arrange for a broker we work with to contact you immediately and discuss your requirements in more detail.

-As the table below suggests, monthly repayments for a £60,000 mortgage could range from anywhere between £330 to just under £1,100 per month.
-But this could vary further depending on the term you choose and the interest rate offer from the lender.
+As the table below suggests, monthly repayments for a £60,000 mortgage could range from around £330 to just under £1,100.
+However, this could vary further depending on the term you choose and the interest rate offered by the lender.

-Your disposable income is one of the most important factors when it comes to getting a mortgage, so it’s worth doing some research and finding out what kind of monthly repayments you can realistically afford before you start looking at properties.
+Your disposable income is one of the most important factors when getting a mortgage, so it’s worth researching and finding out what kind of monthly repayments you can realistically afford before you start looking at properties.

-When it comes to working out how much you’ll need to repay each month, there are a few things that need to be taken into account.
+When it comes to working out how much you’ll need to repay each month, a few things need to be taken into account.
 These include:

 The term of the mortgage